GregVial/CoMNIST/README.md

 The repository currently consists of 28,000+ 278x278 png images representing all 33 letters of the [Russian alphabet](images/Cyrillic.zip) and the 26 letters of the [English alphabet](images/Latin.zip).
 These images have been hand-written on touch screen through crowd-sourcing.

-*The dataset will be regularly extended with more data as the collection progresses*

 <b> An API that reads words in images</b>

 CoMNIST also makes available a web service that reads drawing and identifies the word/letter you have drawn.
 On top of an image you can submit an expected word and get back the original image with mismtaches highlighted (for educational purposes)

-The API is available at this address: http://35.187.34.5:5002/api/word It is accessible via a POST request with following input expected:
+The API's code is available in this github repo.
+Once the service is started you can access it via a POST request with following input expected:
 ```
 {
     'img': Mandatory b64 encoded image, with letters in black on a white background